RolandWukovits/AC-Powerwall/README.md

 - 20A AC-current sensor module to be connected on the inverter AC connection
 - ESP01 Module (ESP8266)
 - 12 way Rotary Switch as Mode selector
-- iverse 1/4W resistors and electrolytic capacitors
+- diverse 1/4W resistors and electrolytic capacitors
 - diverse male, female headers and sockets

 The controller is switching: